martinthomson/sup-ai/draft-thomson-aipref-sup.md

   lowercase alphabetic characters ("a" through "z"), digits ("0" through "9"),
   "_", "-", ".", and "*".

+* Line ending characters (U+10 and U+13)
+  and control characters (U+00 through U+31)
+  are not special in this format.
+  However, some systems could be incapable of authoring, conveying, or rendering them without alteration.

 The format does not prohibit the use of these characters.
 However, any new labels intended for wide compatibility